eu-digital-identity-wallet/eudi-srv-pid-issuer/README.md

 Variable: `ISSUER_EHIC_ENABLED`
 Description: Whether to enabled support for issuing European Health Insurance Cards in *SD-JWT VC* format.
 Default value: `true`

+Variable: `ISSUER_EHIC_SIGNING_KEY`
+Description: Whether to generate a new, or use an existing key-pair for signing EHICs.
+Possible values: `GenerateRandom`, `LoadFromKeystore`
+Default value: `GenerateRandom`

+Variable: `ISSUER_EHIC_SIGNING_KEY_KEYSTORE`
+Description: Location of the keystore from which to load the key-pair for signing EHICs.
+Uses Spring Resource URL syntax.
+Default value: N/A

+Variable: `ISSUER_EHIC_SIGNING_KEY_KEYSTORE_TYPE`
+Description: Type of the keystore from which to load the key-pair for signing EHICs.
+Default value: N/A

+Variable: `ISSUER_EHIC_SIGNING_KEY_KEYSTORE_PASSWORD`
+Description: Password of the keystore from which to load the key-pair for signing EHICs.
+Default value: N/A

+Variable: `ISSUER_EHIC_SIGNING_KEY_ALIAS`
+Description: Alias of the key-pair for signing EHICs.
+Default value: N/A

+Variable: `ISSUER_EHIC_SIGNING_KEY_PASSWORD`
+Description: Password of the key-pair for signing EHICs.
+Default value: N/A

 Variable: `ISSUER_EHIC_VALIDITY`
 Description: Validity of European Health Insurance Cards issued in *SD-JWT VC* format.
 Uses Period syntax.